exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 \end{align}
 $$

-### `True`/`False` auto expression evaluation
+### <green>True</green>/<red>False</red> auto expression evaluation

-If you enter the autoprestige or autosupremacy field to enter the expression, you will most often notice it evaluate as `False` and sometimes as `True`.
-When the evaluation becomes `True`, the expression will cause a prestige/supremacy respectively.
-Any other time when the expression is evaluated, it will evaluate as `False`.
-If the expression is evaluating to `False`, there is no bug, nor is it broken.
+If you enter the autoprestige or autosupremacy field to enter the expression, you will most often notice it evaluate as <red>False</red> and sometimes as <green>True</green>.
+When the evaluation becomes <green>True</green>, the expression will cause a prestige/supremacy respectively.
+Any other time when the expression is evaluated, it will evaluate as <red>False</red>.
+If the expression is evaluating to <red>False</red>, there is no bug, nor is it broken.
 It is doing exactly what it is meant to do.

 ###### NOTE: Entering the expression field where it displays the evaluation breaks [smooth() locking](#method-2-lock) which will break all any expression using said technique.